SINES-NUST/Files/README.md

 ### Instructions:
 - Use the provided `count_vowels.py` file.
-- The script should take a string as input, convert it to lowercase, and then count the vowels.
+- The script should take a file as input, convert it to lowercase, and then count the vowels.
 - Print the count of vowels in the string.

 ## Important Note: